geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/index.rst

    *Sample legend*

-The following table the whole set of GetLegendGraphic parameters that can be used.
+The following table list the whole set of GetLegendGraphic parameters that can be used.

 .. list-table::
    :widths: 15 5 80